The world's largest website

 Optimum short circuit transfer with 0.035 (0.9mm) wires is typically found between 100 and 180

-amps with a voltage range 15 to 18 weld volts and provides optimum weld results on parts < 0.100.
+amps with a voltage range of 15 to 18 weld volts.
+These settings provide optimum weld results on parts < 0.100.

 On the applications that utilize the 0.035 wires in the